tercen/tsne_operator/README.md

 `max_iter`| numeric, number of iteration, default 1000 `pca_center`| logical, should data be centered before pca is applied ?
 `pca_scale`| logical, should data be scaled before pca is applied ?
-`stop_lying_iter`| numeric, Iteration after which the perplexities are no longer exaggerated `mom_switch_iter`| numeric, Iteration after which the final momentum is used
+`stop_lying_iter`| numeric, iteration after which the perplexities are no longer exaggerated `mom_switch_iter`| numeric, iteration after which the final momentum is used

 Output relations|.